hayfield/pointerly/README.md

 If running Pointerly in Chrome using the local file system (the URL starts with `file:`), [set the `--allow-file-access-from-files` flag](http://www.chromium.org/developers/how-tos/run-chromium-with-flags) for access to the FileSystem.

+When putting the Chrome into full screen, use the keyboard shortcuts.
+This will ensure that events relating to hovering work correctly, rather than requiring clicks (as is the case when using View > Enter Presentation Mode).

 Data stored in the FileSystem in Chrome can be found in the `File System` folder within the [User Data Directory](http://www.chromium.org/user-experience/user-data-directory).

 ## Documentation